Apr. 13, 2017 UPDATE

 If you want to enjoy authentic sushi in Kyoto...

-The origins of sushi trace back to the late Edo period.
+The origins of sushi can be traced back to the late Edo period.
 In the old days in Edo, people could order sushi standing in front of food stalls and finish it in one mouthful.
-This easy and carefree way of eating made sushi the one of ‘‘fast food’’ everyone was familiar with.
+This easy and carefree way of eating made sushi one of the ‘‘fast foods’’ everyone was familiar with.
 Naturally, ‘‘true Tokyoites’’ born and raised in the city are said to have impatient personalities.
 In the postwar Showa era, it was a common sight to see Tokyoites out drinking and ‘‘sushi shop hopping,’’ touring bars and sampling food as they walked around districts lined up with stalls.
 That sushi beloved by the residents of Edo (Tokyo’s former name) survives today as ‘‘Edo-style nigiri sushi.’’
 Traditional Japanese culinary culture has been handed down to Kyoto, which contends for the title of ‘‘home of Japanese cuisine’’ with a wealth of restaurants offering exceptionally toothsome Edo-style sushi scattered around the city.
 There are numerous Japanese-style restaurants where you can chat over the counter with the friendly chefs while you enjoy the experience of tasting wonderful dishes with your eyes, tongue and heart as many times as you want, at your own pace, of course.
 "Formal but comfortable" is the expression that perhaps best describes the following sushi restaurants:

 Sushi YoshidaOn top of being a great sushi restaurant, Sushi Yoshida prepares a host of seasonal dishes you can enjoy.
 It offers an outstanding à la carte service with in-season ingredients and the menu even includes nabe (hot pot).
 If it is your first time visiting this restaurant, you can let the chef know in advance what your tastes and budget are, and he will arrange a menu for you.
 The restaurant offers tables and private rooms so that you can enjoy group and family gatherings.
 Reservations are required!